glouppe/info8010-deep-learning/lecture5.md

 class: middle

-The convolutional kernel $\omega$ is first rearranged as a .bold[sparse Toeplitz circulant matrix], called the convolution matrix,
+The convolutional kernel $\omega$ is first rearranged as a sparse Toeplitz circulant matrix, called the .bold[convolution matrix],
 $$\mathbf{W^T} = \begin{pmatrix}
 1 & 4 & 1 & 0 & 1 & 4 & 3 & 0 & 3 & 3 & 1 & 0 & 0 & 0 & 0 & 0 \\\\
 0 & 1 & 4 & 1 & 0 & 1 & 4 & 3 & 0 & 3 & 3 & 1 & 0 & 0 & 0 & 0 \\\\